 Outer layers need to be waterproof and breathable.
 If you’re coming skiing for the first time, it makes sense to try and borrow these things from a friend rather than splashing out on buying your own, or try looking for second hand in charity shops or online.
 Ski gear is made specifically for cold temperatures and snow, so it’s ideal to choose a ski jacket rather than a hiker’s raincoat.

-1 ski jacket (you can get a ‘shell’ which is a thin waterproof layer, and wear this with a down ‘midlayer’ underneath, or you can opt for a ski jacket which has padded insulation)
+- 1 ski jacket: There are two types: 1) a ‘shell’ which is a thin waterproof jacket to be worn with a ‘midlayer’ underneath, or 2) a ski jacket which has padded insulation

-1 neck warmer – better than a scarf
+- 1 neck warmer – much better than a woolly scarf

-3-4 pairs of ski socks (handwash if you need to)
+- 3-4 pairs of proper ski socks (handwash if you need to)

-1 rucksack packed with high SPF suncream, lip balm and refillable water bottle – big enough to hold a spare layer or to carry anything you want to take off!
+- 1 sports rucksack packed with high SPF suncream, lip balm and refillable water bottle – big enough to hold a spare layer or to carry anything you want to take off!

 It’s pretty casual around a ski resort; think practical rather than swish unless you’re planning to go to really swanky places!
 Whilst it’s chilly outside, it’s always very cosy inside chalets, bars and restaurants.
 So – as always – layers are key!
 You’ll also be spending quite a lot of time dressed in ski gear during the daytime, so you won’t need quite so many clothes as you’d think, unless you have a habit of getting covered in beer every night…

 Thinking of taking your favourite winter coat?
 Most people walk around resort in their ski jacket which saves on luggage space, especially if you wear it to travel in!

 - 1 pair boots – ideally waterproof and grippy enough to cope with ice or slush.
 You could wear trainers or heels, but you’ll probably slip over or get very cold feet!

 - 2 pairs trousers (or thick tights/leggings)